JetBrains/teamcity-sdk-docs/topics/build-runner-plugin.md

 A [build runner](https://www.jetbrains.com/help/teamcity/?build-runner) plugin consists of two parts: agent\-side and server\-side.
 The server side part of the plugin provides meta information about the build runner, the web UI for the build runner settings and the build runner properties validator.
 The agent\-side part launches builds.

-On this page:

 A build runner can have various settings which must be edited by the user in the web UI and passed to the agent.
 These settings are called __runner parameters__ (or __runner properties__) and provided as a Map&lt;String, String&gt; to the agent part of the runner.

 <tip>

-Hint: some build runners whose source code can be used as a reference:
+Some build runners whose source code can be used as a reference:
 * [Rake Runner](https://github.com/JetBrains/teamcity-rake)
 * [FxCop runner sources](https://github.com/JetBrains/teamcity-fxcop)  Other build runner [plugins](https://plugins.jetbrains.com/teamcity).
 </tip>

 ## Server-side part of the runner

-The main entry point for the runner on the server side is `jetbrains.buildServer.serverSide.RunType`.
-A build runner plugin must provide its' own RunType and register it in the `jetbrains.buildServer.serverSide.RunTypeRegistry`.
+The main entry point for the runner on the server side is `[jetbrains.buildServer.serverSide.RunType](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/RunType.html)`.
+A build runner plugin must provide its own RunType and register it in the `[jetbrains.buildServer.serverSide.RunTypeRegistry](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/RunTypeRegistry.html)`.

-RunType has a __type__ which must be unique among all build runners and correspond to the __type__ returned by the agent\-side part of the runner (see `jetbrains.buildServer.agent.AgentBuildRunnerInfo`).
+RunType has a __type__ which must be unique among all build runners and correspond to the __type__ returned by the agent\-side part of the runner (see `[jetbrains.buildServer.agent.AgentBuildRunnerInfo](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/agent/AgentBuildRunnerInfo.html)`).

 The __getEditRunnerParamsJspFilePath__ and __getViewRunnerParamsJspFilePath__ methods return paths to JSP files for editing and viewing runner settings.
-These JSP files must be bundled with plugin in __buildServerResources__ subfolder, [read more](plugins-packaging.md).
+These JSP files must be bundled with plugin in __buildServerResources__ subfolder, [read more](plugins-packaging.md#PluginsPackaging-Webresourcespackaging).
 The paths should be relative to the __buildServerResources__ folder.

 <note>